 If you complete 10 Tough Mudder challenges, you'll get the prestigious black band.

 Not only that, but you'll also get to try out the latest obstacles that Tough Mudder is trialling on an additional section of the course, so you'll be the first to taste their latest innovative ideas.

-As well as the full version, you can also participate in the Half Tough Mudder.
-Like the name suggests it's like the normal challenge, but just half the distance.
-Tackle 13 obstacles over a five mile run – it's the perfect event for any Tough Mudder beginner.
+As well as the Tough Mudder Classic, you can also participate in the Tough Mudder 5K.
+Like the name suggests it's a lot like the normal challenge, but over a 5k distance.
+Tackle 13 obstacles over a 5k run – it's the perfect event for any Tough Mudder beginner.

 Get the kids involved